Contaminated land: get a risk assessment fast

 Risks posed to human health and the wider environment

 Contaminated land poses a variety of risks to both human populations and the natural environment.
 Potential risks depend on the type and concentration of pollutants, the pathways through which exposure occurs, and the vulnerability of the exposed population or ecosystem.
+Polluted land can also have climate change impacts by releasing detrimental ground gases into the atmosphere.

-Risks to people
+Risks posed to people

 - Direct contact exposure: Construction workers and residents may come into direct contact with contaminated soil, leading to acute or chronic health conditions.

-- Ingestion of contaminated food or water: Pollutants may enter the food chain through crops grown in contaminated soil or fish from polluted water bodies.
+- Ingestion of contaminated food or drinking water: Pollutants may enter the food chain through crops grown in contaminated soil or fish from polluted water bodies.

-Risks to nature
+Risks posed to nature

 - Habitat destruction: Toxic pollutants can degrade ecosystems, making land uninhabitable for flora and fauna.